 As opposed to drywood termites, subterranean termites nest underground and will try to enter a structure from below.
 Watch for mud tubes about the thickness of a pencil where the ground meets your home.
 Subterranean termites create these tunnels out of the wood they eat, their saliva, and their waste in order to safely access food sources.

 7. Bugs that look like white ants

 Many termites and ants are similar in size and body shape, so people will frequently mistake termites for some kind of “white ant.”
-If you can get close enough to inspect the insect in question, you’ll know that it’s a termite if its body is transparent or a whitish, milky color and if it has completely straight antennae (instead of bent antennae).
+If you can get close enough to inspect the insect in question, you’ll know that it’s a termite if its body is transparent or whitish, milky color, and if it has completely straight antennae (instead of bent antennae).
 Another way to identify the difference between an ant and a termite is that the waist section of a termite is a lot thicker than that of an ant.
-Finally, it's important to note that their is no such thing as a white ant.
+Finally, it's important to note that there is no such thing as a white ant.

-Whether you are a homeowner, property management company, or large corporation, any structure is vulnerable to attack by termites.
+Whether you are a homeowner, property management company, or a large corporation, any structure is vulnerable to attack by termites.
 If left unchecked, a colony of termites can literally eat you out of house and home.
 Whether you have an active infestation, or if you just want peace of mind that your home is protected, Bug Commander Pest Control offers a variety of termite treatment and prevention services to fit your needs and budget.